 Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

-In this section, we'll cover the root causes, general causes, forearm and wrist injuries, and lifting mechanics that lead to forearm and wrist discomfort.
+In this section, we'll cover the root causes, general causes, forearm and wrist tendon injuries, and lifting mechanics that lead to discomfort.

 Forearm and wrist pain from weightlifting is often an overuse injury.
 It occurs when repetitive movements are performed with restricted muscles, leading to strain on the tendons and surrounding structures.

-Muscle restriction includes issues like tightness, tension, tenderness, shortening, inelasticity, knots, and dehydration of the tissues.
+Muscle restriction includes issues like tissue tightness, tension, tenderness, shortening, inelasticity, knots, and dehydration of the tissues.

 When muscles in the forearm are not pliable, they cannot function properly, which puts additional strain on the wrist tendons during activities like lifting, gripping, or pulling.